 United Methodist pastors are itinerate within an Annual Conference area, which means they move from church to church during their ministry career.

 Once a year clergy and lay representatives from each pastoral charge gather for an Annual Conference meeting.
-During this three-day event, the representatives worship together and share in times of Bible study, they hear stories of ministry and determine the programs and direction of ministry for the Annual Conference for the next year.
+During this multi-day event, the representatives worship together and share in times of Bible study; ordain, commission and license new clergy; hear stories of disciple-making; and determine the programs and direction of ministry for the Annual Conference for the next year.